Piano Quintet (Oswald): Music

-Analysis

 The quintet is notable for its texture balance and transparency.
 It is a relatively simple work, the realisation, inspiration and communicability qualities of which can be appreciated from the first listening.

 Oswald's affiliation with the German school is apparent, with echoes of Schumann and Mendelssohn, especially in the first and last movement respectively.
 On the other hand, the harmonies of the first movement's development section already show the composer approaching the style of Fauré and the French school, an inclination that will become more clear in his future works.

 The main motive of the first movement sounds like a secular song.
 Nothing hinters the principal voice, reminding of Schubert's compositions.

-The second movement, a Scherzo, is very typical of Oswald (he is on his best with this genre).
+The second movement, a scherzo, is very typical of Oswald (he is on his best with this genre).
 It originates back to the Piano Quartet No. 1 (1888), from which it was excluded and adapted for this quintet.
 The rapid piano scales give a sense of great vivacity.
 The trio opposes the piano to the sonority of the strings.

 The third movement is a piece of extreme romanticism, quite uncommon in Oswald's output.
 Its inspired lines and expressive density makes it the emotional center of the whole quintet.

 The finale reminds of Mendelssohn, in the way of being a quasi uninterrupted movement throughout.
 A rousingly fast tempo requires piano virtuosity, while the strings complete and interrupt each other's phrases in the most amicable manner.